zm711/NeuralAnalysis/README.md

  ```
  ## Analyzing Data

-All analysis is split amongst generating values which are stored as class attributes and plotting functions which use these attributes for plotting.
+All analysis is split among generating values which are stored as class attributes and plotting functions which use these attributes for plotting.
 But to do your own analyses based on these values just access the appropriate attributes (list at bottom of this document).
 Methods where I often inspect values return from the class into the terminal, but most methods just store their returns internally in the class as attributes.

  ### Firing Rate Data

  Spike counts are the fundamental neural data for *in vivo* analysis.
 In order to generate these counts we need a `time_bin_size` given in seconds.
 10-50 milliseconds work pretty well, but for slower neurons longer time bins provides more smoothing of the data and smaller time bins provides more 0 count bins.
 This function generates the `psthvalues` attribute of the `ClusterAnalysis` class which is organized as a dictionary of neurons with each neuron having a `'BinnedArray'` with the matrix of firing rates give as an `nEvents x nTimeBins`.
+Additionally this function will ask window info for each stimulus.
+The window info should be given as start,end.
+So for -10 before stimulus to 10 after for a 10 second stimulus I would write -10,20 when prompted.

  ```python
  psthvalues, windowlst = myNeuron.spike_raster(time_bin_size=0.05) # 50 millisecond example